gvwilson/thirdbit/src/fiction/iffy/index.md

 so they wouldn't see the dried blood on her face—but thankfully no one was on deck.
-She splashed water from the sink on her face, then hung her clothes in the drying closet and pressed the button to fill the tiny bathroom with hot, prickly mist, wishing as always that the *Guinevere* had a real shower.
+She splashed water from the sink on her face, then pegged her clothes to the wall and pressed the button to fill the tiny bathroom with hot, prickly mist, wishing as always that the *Guinevere* had a real shower.